Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 On-site healthcare is standard.
 Residents have access to 24/7 nursing, physicians who make house calls, and wellness centers.
 Some include full medical centers, eliminating travel for routine appointments.

-Wellness goes beyond basic care.
-Programs include personalized fitness plans, nutrition counseling, and holistic health approaches.
+Wellness here goes past basic care.
+Programs cover personalized fitness plans, nutrition counseling, and approaches that treat the whole person, not just a diagnosis.

 Social and cultural lifestyle